9d8dev/twilio-nextjs/README.md

    npm run dev
    ```

-Then open `http://localhost:3000` with your browser to see the result【43†source】.
+Then open `http://localhost:3000` with your browser to see the result.

 ## Structure

 The `twilio-next-template` application consists of the following primary directories:

 - `app`: Contains the main application code including:
-  - `api/twilio/route.js`: The API route for managing text code verification【50†source】【54†source】.
+  - `api/twilio/route.js`: The API route for managing text code verification.
   - `globals.css`: Contains the global CSS styles for the application.
   - `layout.js`: Contains the layout components for the application.
   - `page.js`: Contains the main page components for the application.
-- `public`: Contains static files used across the application, such as SVG files for visual elements【58†source】.
+- `public`: Contains static files used across the application, such as SVG files for visual elements.

 ## Contributions